rq5273/SoftEtherVPN_container/README.md

 # SoftEtherVPN_container
-Installation description about container which run SoftEtherVPN with Podman.
+Building and running description about container which run SoftEtherVPN with Podman.

 Please see about SoftEtherVPN. <https://www.softether.org/>

-This make it possible to run SoftEtherVPN server on a container.
+This make it possible to run SoftEtherVPN server on a container and use SoftEtherVPN in Linux without any software installation to your environment.

 This container is considered to use only VPNAzure without port opening.